SaiAshish9/codeEditorIDE/README.md

 ajax calls and submission token generated at the time of successful submission of code.
 Then I finally used the parsed data so obtained to display the output.

-Following pics are the screenshots of app prepared so far :
+Few screenshots of  this app are as follows :